 Recommendations for programs in the future which may seek to build on and scale this pilot model.

-(5) Financial Assistance Calculation, Disbursement, and Confirmation of Performance and Reporting Requirements Procedures (exceeding Section 5, MHS 16)

-b.
-Service Name: MOBILE CRISIS INTERVENTION SERVICES

-Service ID Code: MHS 25A
+(5) Financial Assistance Calculation, Disbursement, and Confirmation of Performance and Reporting Requirements Procedures b.
+Service Name: MOBILE CRISIS INTERVENTION SERVICES Service ID Code: MHS 25A